Gina Lewandowski

-Gina Loren Lewandowski (born April 13, 1985) is an American former soccer player.
+Gina Loren Lewandowski (born April 13, 1985) is an American former soccer player who is currently an assistant coach for the Notre Dame Fighting Irish.

+Early life and education

+Lewandowski was born in Bethlehem, Pennsylvania, was raised in nearby Coopersburg, Pennsylvania.
+She graduated from Allentown Central Catholic High School in Allentown, Pennsylvania.

+She attended Lehigh University in Bethlehem, where she received a degree in biology.
+She is of Polish ancestry.

-University career
+Collegiate career

-Lewandowski played her collegial soccer at Lehigh University, where she was named Patriot League Offensive Player of the Year (2004, 2005) and Patriot League Rookie of the Year (2003), she was led all scorers in League 2004 year with eight goals and 16 points.
+Lewandowski played her collegial soccer at Lehigh University, where she was named Patriot League Offensive Player of the Year in 2004 and 2005 and Patriot League Rookie of the Year in 2003.
+She led all scorers in the league in 2004 with eight goals and 16 points.
 She finished her college career with 36 goals and 8 assists in 70 games.
-Then played 2006 for Northampton Laurels.
+She then played for the Northampton Laurels in 2006.

 Professional career

 Following university Lewandowski tried outs for two teams in Germany, heading overseas on May 22, 2007.
 Her desire to play lead her to "... go over and see where it takes me," Lewandowski said, "It's just a leap of faith."

 1. FFC Frankfurt

 Following a successful trial, the four-time All-Patriot League moved to 1.
 FFC Frankfurt with fellow American Alexandra Krieger on July 30, 2007.
 While at Frankfurt Lewandowski won the treble in 2007–08 (Bundesliga-Pokal-Champions League).
 She helped Frankfurt win the Pokal again in 2011.
-Lewandowski also went on to another Champion's League final in 2011–12, losing to Olympique Lyon.
+Lewandowski also went on to another Champion's League final in 2011–12, losing to Lyon.